The Imperial (Flipmode Squad album)

 The Imperial is the only studio album by American hip hop group Flipmode Squad.
-It was released on September 1, 1998 via Elektra Records.
-Recording sessions took place at Soundtrack Studios in New York.
-Production was handled by DJ Scratch, Busta Rhymes, Da Beatminerz, L.E.S., M.D., Rockwilder, Swizz Beatz and Tony Touch.
-It features guest appearance from Buckshot on the sequel track of off Enta da Stage.
+It was released on September 1, 1998, via Flipmode Entertainment and Violator Management; with distribution via Elektra Records.
+The recording sessions took place at Soundtrack Studios in New York.
+The album was produced by DJ Scratch, Busta Rhymes, Da Beatminerz, L.E.S., M.D., Rockwilder, Swizz Beatz, and Tony Touch.
+It features a guest appearance from Buckshot on "We Got U Opin, Pt.
+2".

 The album peaked at number 15 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums in the United States, and at number 85 on the UK Albums Chart.
-Its single "Cha Cha Cha" made it to #61 on the US Hot R&B/Hip-Hop Songs and #54 on the UK Singles Chart.
+Its single "Cha Cha Cha" made it to No. 61 on the US Hot R&B/Hip-Hop Songs and No. 54 on the UK Singles Chart.
 Music videos were directed for "Everybody on the Line Outside" and "Cha Cha Cha".